 To secure the ribbon I sewed a line of stitches in the ditch of each seam (including the darts).

 The finished shorts.
-I used the them plenty in Portugal and the ribbon facing really kept the waist from growing.
+I used them plenty in Portugal and the ribbon waistband facing really kept the waist from growing.
 I normally have problems with this, even though I use interfacing and stay stitching.